Naama Lazimi: Political positions

 Lazimi has been described as a liberal; she has described herself as a feminist, social democrat, and "left-wing Zionist."
 She has criticized racism against Mizrahi Jews in Israel, and praised the right-wing Moroccan-born politician David Levy, who played a pivotal role in bringing Mizrahi Jews into Israeli political life.
 She is also involved in LGBT rights activism.

 She supports the existence of Israel as a Jewish and democratic state, and a two-state solution to resolve the Israel-Palestine conflict.
 She is critical of anti-Zionism in the global left.

 Lazimi has criticized the far-right politician Itamar Ben-Gvir, saying in 2021 that he belongs in prison and his presence in the Knesset is a "disgrace for all of Israel", and called for sanctions against him and warned against his reelection.
 His party, Otzma Yehudit, left the government following the 2025 Gaza war ceasefire, and rejoined when the ceasefire broke down in March 2025.
 Lazimi stated that his reappointment as minister of national security was "madness", and opined, "It’s a strange world.
 A faction resigns from the government because lives are being saved, and the same party returns to the government when they are being abandoned".

 In June 2025, United States President Donald Trump made posts calling for an end to Netanyahu's corruption trial, referring to it as a "Witch Hunt" and a "travesty of 'justice'", and accusing it of interfering in negotiations with Iran and Hamas.
 In response, Lazimi criticized Netanyahu, stating that by, "trading his indictment in exchange for a political settlement and an end to the war", he demonstrated his unfitness for office and is "conditioning the future of Israel and our children on his trial".

 Personal life

 In 2023 Lazimi moved from Haifa to Holon.
 She is married and a mother of two.
+Her relative, Dor Lazimi, was killed at the Nahal Oz Outpost during the October 7th attacks.